-Small business owners have a poor interviewing habit.
-They take a whole week, a fortnight, or even a month conducting interviews.
+Small business owners have poor interviewing habits.
+They take a whole week, a fortnight, or even a month to conduct interviews.
 They conduct interviews in intervals or rather they interview one candidate in a day or in a week.
 After finishing, they then review the resumes and make a hiring decision.
 This usually takes longer; it can take a month to do the hiring.

 Instead of a one-man-one interview, the small businesses should move with speed, conduct an interview for a position on the same day, have the same question for the purpose of comparison and evaluation of the candidates.
 With this technique, you will make a decision and hire on the same day.
 It helps in hiring the right candidate without delay.

 Most small businesses still use paper-based systems to run their day-to-day activities.
 This analog type of operation has been proven to be time and resource-wasting.
 Human managers should avoid this type of operation at all costs.
 With the advancement of technology, human resource managers should use technology-based solutions to run their day-to-day activities.

 Some of these technological solutions would be online signatures when creating documents, exploring the use of helpdesk software instead of ordinary customer service, and adopting virtual meetings.

 Employees’ evaluation is very important.
 As an employer, you should craft a document of what you expect of your employees in terms of job performance and how you evaluate their performance.

 Many small businesses don’t have these documents.
 On many occasions, employers fire their employees without looking into what causes the problem.
 When this happens, an employee can sue you for firing him without justification.